yezero/sandstorm/docs/administering/sandcats-https.md

 sudo sandstorm restart
 ```

-Sandstorm will begin to set up HTTPS, and if you want to watch the
+Thurly will begin to set up HTTPS, and if you want to watch the
 process, you can run this command:

 ```bash